tamld/IaC/Promox/Notes.md

 ```
 > [!WARNING]
 >  The service can not start if only ONE configuration is not matched.
 For further configuration, read this [KB](https://webmin.com/docs/modules/dhcp-server/)

-## 4. Add vmbr1 with Scope Network Host Only
+## 4. Add vmbr1, vmbr2 with Scope Network Host Only, NAT
 `vi /etc/network/interfaces.new`
 ```bash
 auto lo